Deep Face Recognition: A Survey: Network Architecture and Training Loss

 \subsubsection{Softmax Loss and its Variations}

-In 2017, in addition to reformulating softmax loss into an angular/cosine-margin-based loss as mentioned above, there are also many works focusing on modifying it in detail.
-Normalization of feature or weight in softmax loss is one of the strategies, which can be written as follows:
+In 2017, in addition to reformulating softmax loss into an angular/cosine-margin-based loss as mentioned above, some works tries to normalize the features and weights in loss functions to improve the model performance, which can be written as follows:

-where $\alpha$ is a scaling parameter.
-Scaling $x$ to a fixed radius $\alpha$ is important, as \cite{wang2017normface} proved that normalizing the features and weights to 1 will make the softmax loss become trapped at a very high value on the training set.
-Feature and weight normalization are just effective tricks and should be implemented with other loss functions.
+where $\alpha$ is a scaling parameter, $x$ is the learned feature vector, $W$ is weight of last fully connected layer.
+Scaling $x$ to a fixed radius $\alpha$ is important, as Wang et al. \cite{wang2017normface} proved that normalizing both features and weights to 1 will make the softmax loss become trapped at a very high value on the training set.
+After that, the loss function, e.g. softmax, can be performed using the normalized features and weights.